sushil-great/Piratezparty/README.md

 ---

 ## ✨ Inspiration/Purpose
-I like to find different interesting links and stuff on internet but over the years due to lack of time I am unable to explore much so decided to batch up all my collections and make yet another index as farewell gift.
-If you want to keep this project alive please consider doing a Pull Request.
+I like to find different interesting links and stuff on the internet but over the years, due to lack of time, I have been unable to explore much, so I decided to batch up all my collections and make yet another index as a farewell gift.
+If you want to keep this project alive, please consider making a Pull Request.
 <p align="right">(<a href="#top">↥ back to top</a>)</p>

 ---